What colors for a French country home?

 View this post on Instagram

-French country home color palette: examples on kitchens
+French country home color palette: do's and don'ts in the kitchen

 Now let's review 2 examples of kitchens to visualize how to mix the colors and to identify the best accessories depending on the secondary color palette.